 You’ll either realize that what’s bugging you is related to something happening now that you can deal with it or you’ll see that you still have unresolved issues about something in the past.

 If it’s the former, then focusing your energies on dealing with those issues will not only provide clarity and a solution to your actual problem, it will draw you back into the present moment.
-If it’s the latter, then you’re one step closer to dealing being able to let go of the past.
+If it’s the latter, then you’re one step closer to being able to let go of the past.

 5) Learn how to forgive

 Human beings have a hard time accepting the idea of forgiveness, but that’s because they misunderstand its purpose and how to apply it.

 First, let me tell you what forgiveness isn’t.
 Forgiveness isn’t: